|Responsible Unit||Office of Registration and Records|

 ADVISEMENT KEY NUMBER – The six-digit, random number assigned to matriculated undergraduate students and second semester graduate students.
 The student’s advisor provides the Advisement Key Number as proof of the required advisement session to allow access to online registration.
 The Office of Registration and Records does not assign or give out Advisement Key Numbers to students.

-AFFIRM ENROLLMENT – The College defines an enrolled student as one who has registered for courses and has accepted all associated charges.
+AFFIRM ENROLLMENT – The University defines an enrolled student as one who has registered for courses and has accepted all associated charges.
 This is referred to as having Affirmed Enrollment and Accepted Financial Responsibility.
 Regardless of the method by which a student is registered, all students must go online and affirm enrollment and accept financial responsibility on the enrollment agreement screen to reserve their course schedules each semester.
 Students who fail to affirm their enrollment by the published deadline date will have their courses removed.
 A fee will be charged for re-registration and any subsequent re-registration due to not having affirmed enrollment.

 APPLICATION FOR GRADUATION – All students must go online and complete the Application for Graduation to be reviewed for completion of their degree requirements.
 Degrees are not awarded if the Application for Graduation is not on file.
 The Application for Graduation is available at www.brockport.edu/registrar.
 Undergraduates who have completed 84 credit hours and graduate students who have completed 21 credit hours are eligible to apply for graduation.